fent/node-m3u8stream/README.md

 * `chunkReadahead` - How many chunks to preload ahead.
 Default is `3`.
 * `highWaterMark` - How much of the download to buffer into the stream.
 See [node's docs](https://nodejs.org/api/stream.html#stream_constructor_new_stream_writable_options) for more.
 Note that the actual amount buffered can be higher since each chunk request maintains its own buffer.
 * `requestOptions` - Any options you want to pass to [miniget](https://github.com/fent/node-miniget), such as `headers`.
+* `parser` - Either "m3u8" or "dash-mpd".
+Defaults to "m3u8".
+* `id` - If playlist contains multiple media options.
+Otherwise, the first representation will be picked.

 Stream has an `.end()` method, that if called, stops requesting segments, and refreshing the playlist.